The Value of a Good Acting Coach

 Goal #1: Taking Classes

 Whether you’re a brand-new actor or someone who’s been in the industry for a while, training is the most important investment an actor can make.
 You want to make sure that you are constantly expanding and up-leveling your toolkit as an actor, and that includes skills and techniques that you can work on in a group class or with a private instructor.
 Taking classes is a big key to growing in your acting journey.
-For beginners at The Actor’s Scene, we recommend our Foundations of Acting class, which runs from August-May and can be taken either online via Zoom or in person at our Buford, Georgia location.
+For beginners at The Actor’s Scene, we recommend our On-Camera Foundations class, which runs from August-May and can be taken either online via Zoom or in person at our Buford, Georgia location.
 In this class, students of all ages will learn acting basics such as the four acting tools, commercial techniques, how to create characters, and get to work with scripts!

 Goal #2: Working With A Private Coach